testmycode/tmc-server/README.markdown

 8. Run the test suite with `rake spec`.
 9. If you use Apache, then make sure `public/` and `tmp/` are readable and install [mod_xsendfile](https://tn123.org/mod_xsendfile/).
 Configure XSendFilePath to the `tmp/cache` directory of the application.

 The application should not be deployed into a multithreaded server!
 It often changes the current working directory, which is a process-specific attribute.
 Each request should have its process all to itself.
-If you use Apache with say Passenger, then use the prefork MPM.
+If you use Apache with, say, Passenger, then use the prefork MPM.

 ### Startup ###